tvdboom/marketcap/README.md

 Your mission is simple: grow your Assets Under Management (AUM).
 Trade in stocks, bonds, forex, commodities, cryptos and derivatives.
 Shape politics, rewrite economic policy and tilt the balance of power.
-Navigate corporate scandals, macro shocks and global conflict
-- all while charming clients and outwitting regulators.
-Your company isn't just about market plays - it's a political force.
+Navigate corporate scandals, macro shocks and global conflict, all while charming clients and outwitting regulators.
+Your company isn't just about market plays, it's a political force.

 In this world, success is measured in billions.
 Are you ready to rewrite history with your portfolio?
 Let the markets open!